-- Determine patient competency and consent. - Obtain medical history: - o Suicidal or violent history - o Previous psychiatric hospitalization, when and where - o Location where patient receives mental health care - o Medications, recreational drugs and alcohol: amount, names - Do not judge, just treat. - All patients who are not making rational decisions and who are a threat to themselves or others should be transported for medical evaluation.
-Threat of suicide, overdose of medication, drugs or alcohol and threats to the health and well-being of others are considered not rational. - Consider a patient to be incapable to make medical decisions if they are: - o Suicidal - Confused - Severely developmentally or mentally disabled and injured/ill - o Intoxicated - o Injured/ill with an altered mental status - o Physically/verbally hostile - o Unconscious - Consider and treat possible medical causes for patient's condition: - o Hypoxia - Hypoglycemia - o Drug intoxication/side effects/drug withdrawal - o Seizures and postictal states - o Intracranial hemorrhages - Consider staging until police have made the scene safe. - Have patient searched for weapons. - A restrained patient should not be transported in the prone position with hands and feet behind their back or sandwiched between backboards or other items. - Recheck often a restrained patient's ability to breathe. - Have the ability to remove restraints if the patient vomits or develops respiratory distress - Explain the need for restraint to the patient. - Document thoroughly the restraints used, on which limbs, and justification for restraints.
+- Determine patient competency and consent. - Obtain medical history: - Suicidal or violent history - Previous psychiatric hospitalization, when and where - Location where patient receives mental health care - Medications, recreational drugs and alcohol: amount, names - Do not judge, just treat. - All patients who are not making rational decisions and who are a threat to themselves or others should be transported for medical evaluation.
+Threat of suicide, overdose of medication, drugs or alcohol and threats to the health and well-being of others are considered not rational. - Consider a patient to be incapable to make medical decisions if they are: - o Suicidal - Confused - o Severely developmentally or mentally disabled and injured/ill - Intoxicated - o Injured/ill with an altered mental status - Physically/verbally hostile - Unconscious - Consider and treat possible medical causes for patient's condition: - o Hypoxia - Hypoglycemia - Drug intoxication/side effects/drug withdrawal - Seizures and postictal states - Intracranial hemorrhages - Consider staging until police have made the scene safe. - Have patient searched for weapons. - A restrained patient should not be transported in the prone position with hands and feet behind their back or sandwiched between backboards or other items. - Recheck often a restrained patient's ability to breathe. - Have the ability to remove restraints if the patient vomits or develops respiratory distress - Explain the need for restraint to the patient. - Document thoroughly the restraints used, on which limbs, and justification for restraints. - Our region has limited inpatient hospital beds for mental/behavioral health (MH/BH) patients.
+Most hospitals in our region do not have an inpatient MH/BH unit. - In many cases resulting from a general 9-1-1 call for MH/BH issues, the patient will be treated and released, and can adequately be cared for in any ED.
+Further, all of these patients require medical screening. - It is difficult for law enforcement or EMS to triage MH/BH patients who require inpatient treatment from those who don't. - When patients have been seen on the same day by a MH/BH professional (e.g., Crisis Care, Eastway, etc.) who indicates to EMS that the patient will need inpatient hospitalization, the MH/BH professional should provide appropriate paperwork at the time of transport, and may indicate where the patient should be transported, with one option being the closest hospital.